-For space station transmitters that operate in the band 2200-2290 MHz and require use of necessary bandwidths that exceed 5 MHz, requests for certification shall include a justification explaining why such bandwidth is required.
-Additionally, the sponsoring agency must explain why the radio communications requirement cannot be satisfied using less bandwidth.
+For space station transmitters that operate in the band 2200-2290 MHz and require use of necessary bandwidths that exceed 5 MHz, requests for certification must include a justification explaining why such bandwidth is required and why the need cannot be satisified in another appropriate frequency band.
+Additionally, the sponsoring agency must explain why the radio communications requirement cannot be satisified using less bandwidth.
 Spread spectrum missions (e.g., space-to-Tracking and Data Relay Satellite communications, lunar downlinks, and lunar data relay satellite communications) that enable multiple users on the same channel and require a necessary bandwidth of approximately 6.16 MHz, are exempt from this policy.

-10.8.3 Required Data for Terrestrial Systems (all stages)
+10.8.3 Required Data for Terrestrial Systems (All Stages)